-- 1. Individuals - 2.
-Federal Agencies - 3.
-Native American tribal organizations (other than Federally recognized tribal governments) - 4.
-Public housing authorities/Indian housing authorities - 5.
-Native American tribal governments (Federally recognized)
+- 1. Individuals

+- 2. Federal Agencies

+- 3. Native American tribal organizations (other than Federally recognized tribal governments)

-\ Organizations that received the HUD FY2020 HHWCD grant award are not eligible to apply to the HUD FY2021 HHWCD NOFO.
+Organizations that received a HUD FY2020 or FY2021 HHWCD grant award are not eligible to apply to the HUD FY2022 HHWCD grant program

 C. Cost Sharing or Matching.